-While this is a significant and positive step towards a C-ITS system in Australia the Consultation Paper also recognises the risk to delivering the full benefits of C-ITS, and/or interference with other radiocommunications activities, if vehicles produced for either the US or Japanese domestic markets are introduced into Australia.
+This is a significant and positive step towards a connected and automated vehicle system in Australia.
+However, there remains a risk to delivering the full benefits of connected and automated vehicles, and/or interference with other radiocommunications activities, if vehicles produced for either the US or Japanese domestic markets are introduced into Australia.

-An appropriate regulatory system is required to ensure vehicles that are fitted with DSRC technology entering Australia comply with the class license and as such are inter-operable with Australia's C-ITS system.
+An appropriate regulatory system is required to ensure vehicles that are fitted with CAV technology entering into service in Australia are able to comply with the relevant Australian regulatory standards, and as such are inter-operable with Australia's CAV system.
 The most appropriate method is to use the existing vehicle regulation and certification system administered by the Federal Government's Department of Infrastructure and Regional Development (DIRD).